aochagavia/quinn-workbench/readme.md

 --server-ip-address <SERVER_IP_ADDRESS>
     The IP address of the node used as a server

---repeat <REPEAT>
+--requests <REQUESTS>
-    The amount of times the request should be repeated
+    The number of requests that should be made

     [default: 10]

+--concurrent-connections <CONCURRENT_CONNECTIONS>
+    The number of concurrent connections used when making the requests

+    [default: 1]

+--concurrent-streams-per-connection <CONCURRENT_STREAMS_PER_CONNECTION>
+    The number of concurrent streams per connection used when making the requests

+    [default: 1]

 --response-size <RESPONSE_SIZE>
     The size of each response, in bytes